abhiTronix/vidgear/README.md

   <img src="docs/overrides/assets/images/writegear.png" alt="WriteGear Functional Block Diagram" width="70%" />
 </p>

-> *WriteGear handles various powerful Writer Tools that provide us the freedom to do almost anything imagine with multimedia files.*
+> *WriteGear handles various powerful Video-Writer Tools that provide us the freedom to do almost anything imaginable with multimedia data.*

-WriteGear API provides a complete, flexible and robust wrapper around [**FFmpeg**][ffmpeg], a leading multimedia framework.
-With WriteGear, we can process real-time frames into a lossless compressed video-file with any suitable specification in just few easy lines of codes.
-These specifications include setting video/audio properties such as `bitrate, codec, framerate, resolution, subtitles,  etc.`, and also performing complex tasks such as [Live-Streaming][live-stream] _(such as for Twitch)_, multiplexing video with audio in real-time _(see this [doc][live-audio-doc])_, while handling all errors robustly.
+WriteGear API provides a complete, flexible, and robust wrapper around [**FFmpeg**][ffmpeg], a leading multimedia framework.
+WriteGear can process real-time frames into a lossless compressed video-file with any suitable specification _(such as`bitrate, codec, framerate, resolution, subtitles,  etc.`)_.
+It is powerful enough to perform complex tasks such as [Live-Streaming][live-stream] _(such as for Twitch)_ and [Multiplexing Video-Audio][live-audio-doc] with real-time frames in way fewer lines of code.

-Best of all, WriteGear grants the complete freedom to play with any FFmpeg parameter with its exclusive **Custom Commands function** _(see this [doc][custom-command-doc])_, without relying on any Third-party library.
+Best of all, WriteGear grants users the complete freedom to play with any FFmpeg parameter with its exclusive **Custom Commands function** _(see this [doc][custom-command-doc])_ without relying on any third-party API.

-In addition to this, WriteGear also provides flexible access to [**OpenCV's VideoWriter API**][opencv-writer] which provides some basic tools for video frames encoding but without compression.
+In addition to this, WriteGear also provides flexible access to [**OpenCV's VideoWriter API**][opencv-writer] tools for video-frames encoding without compression.

 **WriteGear primarily operates in the following two modes:**

   * **Compression Mode:** In this mode, WriteGear utilizes powerful [**FFmpeg**][ffmpeg] inbuilt encoders to encode lossless multimedia files.
-This mode provides us the ability to exploit almost any parameter available within FFmpeg, effortlessly and flexibly, and while doing that it robustly handles all errors/warnings quietly. *You can find more about this mode [here ➶][cm-writegear-doc]*
+This mode provides us the ability to exploit almost any parameter available within FFmpeg, effortlessly and flexibly, and while doing that it robustly handles all errors/warnings quietly. **You can find more about this mode [here ➶][cm-writegear-doc]**

   * **Non-Compression Mode:**  In this mode, WriteGear utilizes basic [**OpenCV's inbuilt VideoWriter API**][opencv-vw] tools.
-This mode also supports all parameters manipulation available within VideoWriter API, but it lacks the ability to manipulate encoding parameters and other important features like video compression, audio encoding, etc. *You can learn about this mode [here ➶][ncm-writegear-doc]*
+This mode also supports all parameters manipulation available within VideoWriter API, but it lacks the ability to manipulate encoding parameters and other important features like video compression, audio encoding, etc. **You can learn about this mode [here ➶][ncm-writegear-doc]**

 ### WriteGear API Guide: